open/close all folders

 - Secondly Decima conducts their own bombing, giving a pretext to have Samaritan implemented.
 As a result of this, they achieve substantial influence over American counter-terrorist efforts, are in a position to subvert the world's most powerful nation in a quest for world domination and now have the ability to eliminate any potential threats such as Team Machine

 - Finally because of Decima's actions Team Machine is forced to evacuate the library, adopt new cover identities and split up, making it considerably difficult for them to oppose Decima

 - Control gets one for being the only "defendant" who repeatedly lampshades what an absurdity the Kangaroo Court is, points out the rights that Vigilance must allow Finch to have, and then refuses to play along with Collier's show.
 All of which visibly upsets him.

 Control: "Where were you when Flight 77 hit the Pentagon?
 Because I was inside it.
 I carried out the wounded.
 I covered up bodies.
-And I have spent every day since putting bullets in the people responsible, and in anyone else thinks they can do that to our country again.
+And I have spent every day since putting bullets in the people responsible, and in anyone else who even thinks they can do that to our country again.
 You wanna shoot me because I had to tap a few phone calls, read a few e-mails?
 Then, you go right ahead.
 But you better turn that gun on yourself next, Mr. Collier, because you have broken just as many laws, and the only difference is I didn't wrap myself up in the American flag, and try to convince people that I was a hero."